Barcelona International Women's Film Festival

-Barcelona International Women's Film Festival (Spanish: Mostra Films Dones Barcelona) is an exhibition platform established in 1993 with the aim of promoting women-led film.
-With year-round programming, Mostra projects work to highlight work of filmmakers from around the world, increasing the visibility of women's film culture, and showing the importance of women's contribution to audiovisual creation.
+Barcelona International Women's Film Festival (Spanish: Mostra Films Dones Barcelona) is an annual film festival held in Barcelona, Spain.
+It was established in 1993 with the aim of promoting films directed by women.

 History

 The Barcelona International Women's Film Festival (also known as Mostra) was established in Barcelona in 1993, to promote and highlight films made by women, and to increase the visibility of women's contribution to audiovisual culture.
 Over twenty five years, the festival has become a cultural mainstay of the city, a launching pad for alternative creations, and a forum for discourse and debate on topics relating to women, film and the creative process.

-The festival is non-competitive, and for most of its history focused on experimental and documentary film, though it also screened fictional work.
-In 2013, the festival changed its format to include various "sections", including monographs, various themes and extra-short videos.
-According to organizers, "along this journey we have become debtors as well as heirs of the female filmmakers oeuvres" and for that reason, seek to share film "genealogies", whether new creations or rediscovering historic work of women.
+For most of its history the festival has focused on experimental and documentary film, though it has also screened fictional work.

+In 2013, the festival changed its format to include various sections, including monographs, various themes, and extra-short videos.